aralap/QuickVar/README.md

 ## Quick Start

-### Optional: Install the CLI
+### Optional: Install the CLI and Python Dependencies
 ```bash
 python -m pip install -e .
 ```
+Installing in editable mode:
+- Exposes the `quickvar`, `quickvar-install`, and `quickvar-align` commands on your PATH
+- Installs Python dependencies (currently `pysradb` for BioProject/SRA functionality)
-Installing in editable mode exposes the `quickvar`, `quickvar-install`, and `quickvar-align` commands on your PATH.
-You can also run the modules directly (as shown below) without installing.
+- You can also run the modules directly (as shown below) without installing, but you'll need to install `pysradb` separately if using `--bioproject`

 ### 1. Install QuickVar Dependencies